inducer/pycuda/doc/source/driver.rst

   Objects of this type can be cast to :class:`int` to obtain a linear index into this :class:`Context`'s memory.

+  .. method:: free()

+    Release the held device memory now instead of when this object becomes unreachable.
+Any further use of the object is an error and will lead to undefined behavior.

 Pagelocked Host Memory
 ^^^^^^^^^^^^^^^^^^^^^^